orbitdb-archive/orbit-db-nextgen/docs/CONNECTING_PEERS.md

 })
 ```

-Those running in development environments may find IPFS is unable to connect to a local WebRTC Star server.
-This is because WebSockets filters out localhost.
-To solve this issue, pass the `all` filter to WebSockets:
+You may find IPFS is unable to connect to a local WebRTC Star server.
+This will likely to due to the local WebSockets transport being insecure (ws instead of wss).
+To solve this issue, pass the `all` filter to the `webSockets` function:

 ```
 import { all } from '@libp2p/websockets/filters'

-const ws = new webSockets({ filter: all })
+const ws = webSockets({ filter: all })
 ```

 ## Browser to Browser and Node Daemon to Browser